Walls of Marrakesh: The Saadian and Alaouite periods (15th century and after)

 Following the demise of the Almohad regime, Marrakesh as a whole fell into decline.
 The following Marinid dynasty made Fes their capital and carried out few major constructions in Marrakesh.
-It wasn't until the Saadian Dynasty (16th century to early 17th century) established Marrakesh as their capital that the city saw a resurgence.
+It was not until the Saadian dynasty (16th century to early 17th century) established Marrakesh as their capital that the city saw a resurgence.
 The Saadians renovated the kasbah and expanded its northern outline slightly with new palaces such as El Badi.
 Sultan Moulay Abdallah al-Ghalib also transferred the Jewish population of the city to a new Mellah district on the east side of the Royal Palace, expanding the eastern outline of the kasbah in the process.
 Sultan Ahmad al-Mansur also renovated and replanted the Agdal Gardens, thus maintaining this large walled enclosure to the south of the city.

 The Saadians, and their successors the Alaouites, also sponsored the construction and expansion of the zawiya and mosque complex around the mausoleum of Sidi Bel Abbes, which was located just outside the northern gate of the city, Bab Taghzout.
 Sidi Bel Abbes is often considered the patron saint of Marrakesh and his zawiya attracted more and more settlers to the area until a flourishing neighbourhood developed here outside the walls of the city.
 In the 18th century, under the reign of the Alaouite sultan Muhammad ibn Abdallah, the walls of the city were finally extended to encompass this neighbourhood, forming the new northern point of the city.
-In the same period, the sultan also extended the Kasbah southwards and extended the Agdal northwards, until the walls of both enclosures were joined together.
+In the same period, the sultan also extended the Kasbah southwards and extended the Agdal northwards, until the walls of both enclosures were joined.
 This constituted the last major extension and modification of the city walls.

 Other works by Alaouite sultans still added to the existing walls and gates of the city.
 Sultan Muhammad ibn Abdallah is also responsible for much of the construction and redevelopment of the royal palace (Dar al-Makhzen) following years of neglect, giving it more or less its present-day form.
 The southern side of the Kasbah was expanded to accommodate new gardens, new neighbourhoods for palace servants and troops, and a series of walled squares known as mechouars (an official square/courtyard at the entrance of a royal palace).
 A multitude of gates were built to regulate passage between these new southern annexes.
 Many of them are of minor architectural interest, though Bab Ahmar (the easternmost gate) has a unique design that includes an elevated platform for light artillery.
 Lastly, following its destruction by the Rehamna in 1862, the western wall of the Agdal Gardens was rebuilt by Sultan Muhammad ibn Abd al-Rahman.
 At the same time, the sultan added a fort called Sqallat al-Mrabit to defend this part of the ramparts.

+2023 earthquake

+Following the 2023 Marrakesh-Safi earthquake on 8 September, portions of the city walls collapsed.